 Maintenance home inspections are often overlooked but should be done every 3-5 years to give you a comprehensive understanding of your home's performance and upcoming service needs.
 This will allow you to rank and prioritize any deficiencies or maintenance needs, allowing you time to receive multiple quotes and adequately plan for financial expenses.

 Just like a house, a townhome or condo is an expensive purchase; therefore, you need a professional home inspector to do an evaluation of its condition before you buy it.
-The inspector will use a rigorous home inspection protocol to identify and evaluate the specific issues that your unit might have.
+Our home inspector will use a rigorous home inspection protocol to identify and evaluate the specific issues that your unit might have.
 Depending on the access given by the building manager, this may include areas such as: the roof, boiler room, parking garage, and more.

 Decks and roofs are two very important, structural components of any home - both of which require on-going inspection and maintenance.
 Decks and roofs should be inspected, at minimum, every 3-5 years.
 These inspections will help you understand deficiencies and adequately plan for maintenance or replacement costs.